Clauvin/Quarter_Circle_Forward_PUNCH_Mod/README.md

 Wrestler's Cloak - Found original at https://game-icons.net/1x1/delapouite/cape.html - Made by Delapouite, and shared through CC BY 3.0 - Version in game is modified by mod creator.

-# Ideas That Probably Won't Enter Because Of Feature Creep and Fatigue
+# Ideas That  Won't Enter Because Of Feature Creep and Fatigue

 8. Starting support to Nexus Mods.
 9. Add system to gather anonimized player data for better understanding of how the mod is used.